skn3/forme/README.md

 By default Forme will expire form sessions that are **12 hours old**.
 To prevent people spamming, potentially filling up your database, by default Forme will allow a maximum of **50 sessions** to be stored.
 These are fairly high estimates so you may want to configure this!

-**Session managment is done on a per user basis, so by default Forme allows a user to have 50 active form sessions at once**
+**Session management is done on a per user basis, so by default Forme allows a user to have 50 active form sessions at once**

 If you would like to modify the session management properties, you can do the following: